Ready to Get Started?

-- You'll be able to connect better with soft skills for better teamwork, customer service, problem-solving, productivity.
+- On this training course you'll be able to connect better with soft skills for better teamwork, customer service, problem-solving, productivity.

 - You'll be able to use soft skills to gain people's co-operation, win their confidence, and persuade without appearing arrogant.

-- You'll take away from this soft skills training a simple but very powerful set of leadership skills that you'll be able to apply together in all your most challenging interactions, both in the workplace and outside work.
+- You'll take away from this soft skills training a simple but very powerful set of social skills that you'll be able to apply together in all your most challenging interactions, both in the workplace and outside work.

 - Your emotional intelligence will be enhanced.
 This isn't just a technical training or a theoretical education.
-With the help of one of the most experienced trainers in this field you'll learn the psychology and soft skills behind interpersonal relationships, as well as providing you with lots of practice.
+With the help of one of the most experienced trainers in this field you'll learn the psychology techniques and soft skills behind interpersonal relationships, as well as providing you with lots of practice.

 - Your confidence will grow when using soft skills for handling difficult people, difficult situations, uncomfortable or awkward conversations and clashing personalities.

-- You'll be able to calm people down and use soft skills to resolve conflict if they complain or become aggressive.
+- You'll be able to calm others down and use soft skills to resolve conflict if they complain or become aggressive.

 - You'll be able to stand up for yourself without starting a fight.

 - You'll be able to put your foot down without causing resentment.

-- You'll be able to handle delicate conversations with more sensitivity.
+- You'll be able to take responsibility for handling delicate conversations with more sensitivity.

 - You'll be able to praise without patronising.

-- You'll be able to offer constructive criticism without making people feel attacked.
+- You'll be able to offer constructive criticism without making others feel attacked.

 - You'll be able to mentor supportively like some of the best leaders.

 - You'll be able to confidently handle resistance in meetings and gracefully address objections.